 Using various practices, so-called ‘technologies of the self’, we will examine what we mean by ‘the self’.
 Can there ever be an ecological self, or are we ordained by biology, or culture, to be atomistic individuals?
 What happens if we entertain indigenous or posthuman ideas in which the boundaries of the self are regarded as porous?
 What role does spirituality play in shaping or shaking up the self?
 Why is it that as social beings, who come together in community, we exclude even as we include, on the basis of sexuality, gender, race, class, ability, or species even?
 How can we (can we even?) reconcile living in community with a decentralization of human identity?
 Can we fully permeate the boundary between ego and eco?
 By living, learning and working together in community, here at Schumacher, we will ask what we mean by community and consider how it could be done differently in the world.

 WHAT CAN WE DO?

 Finally, we challenge students to address how they can best act in the world.
 We examine theories of change, movement building, and non-violent direct action and ask if there are different ways of being ‘activists’ that do not replicate the very thing we are trying to change.
 Must change always involve opposition?
 Is there such a thing as post-activism?
-The final project or dissertation gives students the opportunity to dive deeply into these questions and to begin to envisage a career path after graduation.
+The dissertation gives students the opportunity to dive deeply into these questions and to begin to envisage a career path after graduation.